CARBETH & GOVAN- renewing resistance

 “The funniest thing is (Ella and Pal will know) I was grumpy about Ben and co being late (without knowing they had a really good reason!) and knew that I would immediately be the last person.
 Instant karma!”

-As everyone left the bridge, the ever-helpful Mike saw a walker carrying a sleeping bag in a bag in his arms as well as a big rucksack on his back.
-He had clearly set out the previous day to walk the West Highland way, and Mike was concerned that that was a really cumbersome way to carry stuff.
-The man - German? - insisted it couldn’t fit in his rucksack.
-Mike didn’t take long to take the rucksack off the man’s back, fit the sleeping bag in, and send him happily on his way.
+As everyone left the bridge, the ever-helpful Mike saw a walker carrying a sleeping bag in his arms.
+The man insisted it couldn’t fit in his rucksack.
+Mike was concerned and quickly took the rucksack off, fitted the sleeping bag in, and sent him happily on his West Highland way.

 We did.

-Apparently they had not been able to leap the falls despite days of trying.
-The storm rains had filled the river to a cascade, making the waterfall impenetrable.
-Now they were trying again, and if not today then one day soon the waters will have subsided enough for them to continue their journey, having returned across the Atlantic, to find their way up to where they were spawned, and to spawn and enable their cycle of birth and life and death to continue.
+The storm had filled the river to a cascade, making the waterfall impenetrable.
+Now the salmon were trying again.
+If not today, then one day soon the waters will subside enough for them to continue their journey from across the Atlantic up to where they were spawned, and to spawn and die and their cycle continue.

-I am walking with Mike again.
-Being a practical person, he says: “Whoever thought the idea of everyone trying to decide what to put on the banner the night before, in the barn in Dryman, was crazy”.
+We walk a muddy path through the lowlands.
+Ahead a forested round hill stands out alone in the flat valley.
+Being a practical person, Mike says: “Whoever thought the idea of everyone trying to decide what to put on the banner (the night before in the barn in Drymen) was crazy”.

-Although we were all tired and it was no time to make such a decision, it was also probably our last chance to discuss this question we all knew was crucial - especially given we’d be walking into Glasgow on October 7th.
-We followed a sociocratic two-stage process that had the the best of equality (having everyone’s input) and the best of hierarchy (in then delegating/ trusting a few people to decide what to put on the banner, informed by our input).
+I say: “It was me”.
+We had all been tired and it was no time to make such a decision, but it was also our last chance to discuss and decide ahead of walking into Glasgow on October 7th.
+We followed a sociocratic two-stage process that began with inclusive equality - enabling everyone’s input - and then delegated a few people to decide what to put on the banner, and to paint it.

-After about twenty minutes I see the earth flag up a small hillside to the right, and walk up to arrive at Ben sitting in silence looking out across the landscape, Alec filming a fairly house to his right.
-Bec, Gab, Skye, Mim, Kim, and Pal all arrive, having tried to reach a standing stone below the rounded tree-full sacred hill, but stopped by cows who were protecting their calves or protecting the hill or both.
-Mim describes the standing stone, the rounded hill and the far hills as a sacred landscape.
+After the silent walk reading Wapat’s words, I see the earth flag ahead up a small hillside, and arrive to find Ben sitting in silence, and Alec filming a fairly house to his right.
+Bec, Gab, Skye, Mim, Kim, and Pal arrive, having tried to reach a standing stone below the tree-full rounded hill, but stopped by cows in what Mim calls a sacred landscape.

-Finally we curve through the paths that wend between the spaced out huts to get in out of the rain into the community hut where wonderful hot food awaits us and we scuttle to retrieve bowls and places from our rucksacks piled up sodden and dank in the vans.
-Tonight there is not need for us to get the gas burners out to cook.
+Under the pouring rain we curve through the paths that wend between the spaced out huts.
+Entering the community hut, wonderful hot food awaits us and we scuttle to retrieve bowls from our rucksacks piled up sodden and dank in the vans.
+Tonight there is no need to get the huge gas burners out to cook.

-A joke is made about our not having walked enough, and we are all outside with wizard white light align sticks to watch a walking performance where David and the Red Flag Players tell some of the stories of Glasgow, Carbeth and resistance.
+A joke is made about our not having walked enough, as we all head outside with wizard white light sticks to watch a walking performance where David and the Red Flag Players tell stories of Glasgow, Carbeth and resistance.

 Day 21 - Carbeth to Govan - a river flowing (15 miles)